Posted: October 6, 2021

 The FDA will meet in mid-December to discuss both the Pfizer and Moderna 2-dose vaccines which have reported to be 95% effective.
 Once approval is given, the federal government will distribute the vaccine to the states for inoculations.
 Each state has its own specific timeline and process for distribution and administration.
 We anticipate all of the states we support will follow the CDC tier guidelines for distribution but that has not been confirmed.

 Having early access to the vaccine to protect associates is the first step in being able to lift restrictions.
 Combined with current safety measures such as face masks, physical distancing, and testing the vaccine will significantly reduce the spread of the disease and chances of exposure to the virus.

-All Rhythms Home Care communities are registered with Colorado for Human and Health Services, Home Care and Home Health for pharmacy partnership with the Pharmacy Partnership Program.
+Rhythms Home Care is registered with the Colorado Department for Human and Health Services, Home Care and Home Health for pharmacy partnership with the Pharmacy Partnership Program.
 We will work with an assigned local pharmacy, who will store, distribute, and administer the vaccine which is free of charge to team members.
 The pharmacy will also:

 • Order vaccines and associated supplies (e.g., syringes, needles, personal protective equipment).

 • Ensure cold chain management for the vaccine.